awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 1. Stop any transactions from being written to the Read Replica source DB cluster, and then wait for all updates to be made to the Read Replica\.
 Database updates occur on the Read Replica after they have occurred on the source DB cluster, and this replication lag can vary significantly\.
 Use the [Replica Lag](http://aws.amazon.com/rds/faqs/#105) metric to determine when all updates have been made to the Read Replica\.

-1. Promote the Read Replica by using the **Promote read replica** option on the Amazon RDS console, the AWS CLI command [http://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html](http://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html), or the [http://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_PromoteReadReplicaDBCluster.html](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_PromoteReadReplicaDBCluster.html) Amazon RDS API operation\.
+1. Promote the Read Replica by using the **Promote read replica** option on the Amazon RDS console, the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html](https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica-db-cluster.html), or the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_PromoteReadReplicaDBCluster.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference//API_PromoteReadReplicaDBCluster.html) Amazon RDS API operation\.

    You choose an Aurora MySQL DB instance to promote the Read Replica\.
 After the Read Replica is promoted, the Aurora MySQL DB cluster is promoted to a standalone DB cluster\.
 The DB instance with the highest failover priority is promoted to the primary DB instance for the DB cluster\.
 The other DB instances become Aurora Replicas\.
 **Note**
 The promotion process takes a few minutes to complete\.
 When you promote a Read Replica, replication is stopped and the DB instances are rebooted\.
 When the reboot is complete, the Read Replica is available as a new DB cluster\.

-### AWS Management Console<a name="AuroraMySQL.Replication.CrossRegion.Promote.Console"></a>
+### Console<a name="AuroraMySQL.Replication.CrossRegion.Promote.Console"></a>

 **To promote an Aurora MySQL Read Replica to a DB cluster**